oceandatalab/OVL/doc/ovl/features.md

 </p>

-## Distance measurement, transects and extractions
+## Distance measurement, transects and layers extractions

 How to measure a distance
 <p align="center">